vovirexu/clean-instagram-filters/instagram/README.md

 # Minimo for Instagram

 A list of content-blocker filters for the Instagram web-app.
-> "Full lists" contain all of the available filters in a single file.
+> [!NOTE]
+> "Full lists" provide the most minimal experience, basically only letting you check messages and see your profile.

 ## Mobile:
   * **Full list:**